DrC0ns0le/wg-mesh-dynamic/README.md

 # WireGuard Mesh Configuration Generator
 Wireguard Mesh Configuration Generator for Dynamic Routing

+**USE AT YOUR OWN RISK**
+This is a tool I built for my own use.
+It may contain bugs but if it worked for you, well...that's good to hear.

 This is a simple project aims to simplify the setup of WireGuard mesh site-to-site connections by generating configuration files.
 Unlike similar projects, it creates separate interfaces for each peer instead of combining them into a single interface.